BloomTech-Labs/labs9-QuizTime/README.md

 ### Back End Dependencies

 #### Hasura
-Our application is powere by Hasura.
+Our application is powered by Hasura.
 Hasura is an open-source engine with a realtime GraphQL API built on a Postgres database, with built-in support for stitching custom GraphQL APIs and triggering web hooks on database changes. | [view dependency](https://hasura.io/)

 #### Auth0
 auth0 is used to register and authenticate users | [view dependency](https://auth0.com/)